Crecker2/study/_posts/2018-12-08-final-study-guide.md

 # Nameplates

 ## The Times
+The Times is geared to an upper-middle class audience; it therefore contains a lot of information about business, politics, etc. The Times is a **right-leaning paper** and considered "Britain's most trusted newspaper."
+It uses nuance to talk about delicate issues like race, gender, etc., unlike some other publications which pride themselves on a "brutal honesty" sort of attitude.
+The Times tends to be a little elitist, pandering to its upper-middle class audience.

 ## The Sunday times
+The Sunday version of the [Times](#the-times).
 ## The Daily Telegraph
+Not a red-top paper (tabloid press), it is a broadsheet.
+It has a lot of political stances, and supports the Tories in a lot of those.
+It is a **centre right-leaning** paper.
+Its tone tends to be a little divisive, and often it pits liberals against conservatives when talking about politics.
+Its tone can be a little condescending to those whom it disagrees with.
 ## The Sunday Telegraph
+The Sunday version of [The Daily Telegraph](#the-daily-telegraph).
 ## The Guardian
+The Guardian is a historically broadsheet paper.
+Its target audience is an educated population, and its political affiliation tends to be **centre-left**.
+It tends to write to an upper-middle class audience, and focuses on a metropolitan, very London-specific audience.
 ## The Observer
+The Sunday version of [The Guardian](#the-guardian).
 ## The Independent

 ## The Independent On Sunday
+The Sunday version of the [Independent](#the-independent).
 ## I
+Used to be the cheaper version of the [Independent](#the-independent), but is now the only print version of the two.
 ## Daily Express
+The Daily Express seeks to act as both the fourth estate and the free press, but it does both pretty poorly.
+To accomplish either of these things, a paper must be impartial.
+The Daily Express is a far, far **right-leaning paper**, and its readership supports nearly unequivocally a conservative government.
+It has nearly nothing positive to say about Labour, and nearly nothing negative to say about the Tories or UKIP.

+There is a lot of celebrity news about royalty, politicians, and other famous and influential people.
+The Daily Express takes a dichotomous approach to portraying class: it pits the upper and working classes against each other with divisive and inflammatory rhetoric.

+According to Dyer's theory of representation, there is a lot of member-group stereotyping: Tories are this way, Labour is this way, "youngsters" are this way.
 ## Sunday Express
+The Sunday version of the [Daily Express](#daily-express).
 ## The Sun
+The sun is a **red-top tabloid paper**.
+Monday-Saturday, the Sun is the best-selling paper in the UK.
+There is an emphasis on exclusion with humor; lots of constructivist in-groups.
+The coverage of classes tends to be **dichotomous**.
+It is a **right-leaning paper**, often supporting May and it appeals to a specific kind of Conservative.
 ## News of the World

 ## The Sun Sunday
+The Sunday version of [The Sun](#the-sun).
 ## Daily Mirror
+This paper is a heavily biased **left-leaning paper**, kind of the [Daily Express](#daily-express) equivalent for liberals.
+The audience tends to be younger for this paper than for most of the other papers.
+It is a **red-top** tabloid paper.
 ## Sunday Mirror
+The Sunday version of the [Daily Mirror](#daily-mirror).
 ## The People

 ## Daily Mail
+The Daily Mail is the **second-best selling paper in the UK**.
+It is a **right-leaning** paper that tends to side with May.
+Its coverage is often elitist.
+It tends not to really watch the rulers very well, hence not acting as a free press.
+Its coverage is often **constructivist** and **intentional**.
 ## The Mail On Sunday
+The Sunday version of the [Daily Mail](#daily-mail).
 ## Daily Star
+This is a cheaper derivative of [The Sun](#the-sun).
 ## Daily Star Sunday
+The Sunday version of the [Daily Star](#daily-star).
 # Significant Dates